A new approach to tackling poverty in Salford

 Tom Togher, Salford Citizen’s Advice

 As well as changing policy, the council has also channelled extra funding into services that play a vital role in tackling poverty, with £170,000 invested so far in Salford’s Credit Union to improve access to affordable credit; £300,000 in Salford’s local welfare assistance scheme; and an extra £75,000 in services to tackle food poverty.

 There is no question that working with the Commission in this way, the council has transformed its approach to tackling poverty – placing people with lived experiences in a position to drive change.
 It has given much greater visibility to a crucial challenge faced by many areas of the UK; while strengthening the services relied on by people in financial distress.

-So much so, that we were delighted that our innovative approach was announced as the winner of the, Scape Group sponsored, Delivering Better Outcomes category at the prestigious 2018 Municipal Journal Achievement Awards.
+So much so, that we were delighted that our innovative approach was announced as the winner of the, SCAPE sponsored, Delivering Better Outcomes category at the prestigious 2018 Municipal Journal Achievement Awards.

 Jacquie RussellAssistant Director, Policy and Performance, Salford City Council